Important: #106656 - Allow DEFAULT NULL for varchar fields

 Copied!

-As stated above, this automatic detection is not provided in TYPO3 versions older than 14.0.
+As stated above, this automatic detection is not provided in TYPO3 versions earlier than 14.0.
 Using DEFAULT NULL can be enforced via an extension's ext_tables.sql instead:

 CREATE TABLE tx_myextension_table (